AndreHjulstrom/Investing-simulator/README.md

 - The amount of money invested each time a purchase is made
 - How often a purchase is made, defined through a regular interval.

+(NOTE: the variable num_times represents the investment frequency, the number assigned to it is the amount of days (excluding weekends) between every investment.
+22 roughly corresponds to once in every month, although I found that 21 gave better results in terms of yielding dates about a month apart from each other)

 Given these pieces of information, the program calculates how much profit (or deficit) the investment strategy would yield over the duration of the investment period in the following manner: